Published on August 7, 2021 – Last Updated on May 9, 2022

 What to do to alleviate the fears of pregnancy?

-To help take away some of that anxiety and fear about pregnancy, I’ve shared the most common worries about pregnancy in this article.
+I’ve shared this article’s most common worries about pregnancy to help take away some of that anxiety and fear about pregnancy.
 You’re not alone if you feel any of these things!
 And even though it feels that way sometimes, nobody is perfect.
 So instead of trying to do everything perfectly, learn from others, and in the end, you’ll have a great support network for your growing family!

 For each fear, I’ve included some ideas on managing that fear.
-Of course, these are just suggestions; feel free to develop your ways to overcome your fears!
-At the end of the article, I’ve provided a few resources to help you with your pregnancy and beyond!
+Of course, these are just suggestions; feel free to develop ways to overcome your fears!
+I’ve provided a few resources to help you with your pregnancy and beyond at the end of the article!

 Also, if these fears are only making you feel more anxious, don’t be afraid to reach out for help.
 Talk to trusted friends or family members, or see what resources your provider has available.
 Most providers want you to learn as much about pregnancy and childbirth as possible, so ask questions- it’s what they’re there for!